KyaniteMods/DeeperAndDarker/.github/ISSUE_TEMPLATE/bug_report.md

 **Mod Loader**: forge/fabric/both

 **Description**:
-Explanation of what the bug is doing, versus what the intended feature is supposed to be.
+Explanation of what the bug is and how it affects the game.

 **To Reproduce**:
 Steps to reproduce the behavior: